Working My Way Back to You

-"Working My Way Back to You" is a song made popular by The Four Seasons in 1966 and The Spinners in 1980.
+"Working My Way Back to You" is a song made popular by the Four Seasons in 1966 and the Spinners in 1979.

 Written by Sandy Linzer and Denny Randell, the song was originally recorded by The Four Seasons in 1966, reaching No. 9 on the U.S. Billboard Hot 100.
-In the UK Top 50 chart it spent three weeks – all at No. 50.
+On the UK top 50 chart it spent three weeks – all at No. 50.
 It is the only hit to feature the group's arranger Charles Calello in the temporary role of bassist/bass vocalist, having replaced original member Nick Massi.

 The lyrics tell about a man who cheated on his girlfriend.
 When she leaves, he realizes that he did love her and is very remorseful about his past actions.
 He vows to win her love back.
 It is in some ways a re-casting of the melody from their previous hit, "Let's Hang On!".

 Cash Box described it as a "raunchy, blues-drenched ode about a love-sick fella who hopes to be re-united with his ex-gal," and said that it has "money-in-the-bank-sound."

 Charts

 The Spinners version

-In 1979 American soul and R&B group The Spinners recorded a medley of "Working My Way Back to You" and Michael Zager's "Forgive Me Girl," staying at No. 1 in the UK Singles Chart for two weeks in April 1980.
+In 1979, American soul and R&B group the Spinners recorded "Working My Way Back to You" and added a new bridge composed by Michael Zager.
+Billed as a medley as "Working My Way Back to You/Forgive Me, Girl", this version was No. 1 in the UK Singles Chart for two weeks in April 1980.
 On the Billboard Hot 100 singles chart, the medley (released in December 1979 in the U.S.) peaked at the No. 2 position in March and April 1980 for two weeks, behind "Another Brick in the Wall" by Pink Floyd.
-The Spinners version also made it to No. 6 on the Soul Singles chart and No. 8 on the disco/dance chart.
-The version of the Spinners was taken up in French by the French Canadian singer Jean Nichol under the title "Je voudrais te retrouver" (I want to find you).
+The Spinners' version also made it to No. 6 on the Soul Singles chart and No. 8 on the disco/dance chart.
+The version of the Spinners was taken up in French by the Canadian singer Jean Nichol under the title "Je voudrais te retrouver" (I want to find you).